Compositeness of near-threshold $s$-wave resonances: Comparison with previous works

 A resonance is represented by the pole in the $-2r_{e}/a_{0}<-2$ region in Fig.~\ref{fig:Z-ratio}~(a).
 The non-shaded area ($-2r_{e}/a_{0}\lesssim-18$) corresponds to the interpretable region where the resonance has a small decay width.
 To focus on the resonance, in Fig.~\ref{fig:Z-ratio}~(b), we plot the fractions as functions of the argument of the eigenenergy $-\theta_{E}$ in the whole fourth quadrant ($0< -\theta_{E}\leq \pi/2$).
 We see that all results converge to unity in the $\theta_{E}\to 0$ ($\Gamma \to 0$) limit.
 Furthermore, in the interpretable region, all elementarities are larger than 0.7.
+In the region regarded as non-interpretable in the present study ($\arctan{-1/2}<-\theta_{E}$), the difference between the elementarities becomes large, and the resulting interpretations of the internal structure are not necessarily consistent.
+This indicates that the compositeness of broad resonances cannot be interpreted in a scheme-independent manner.
 Hence, it is concluded that near-threshold resonances with a narrow width are elementary dominant with any prescriptions considered here.